 Gold Mining in Florida: Ruck's Pit in Fort Drum Crystal Mine

 Ruck’s Pit, in Fort Drum, is the site of a former mining operation for the fossilized shell rock commonly used in our state’s roadbeds.
 But long ago, its owners discovered something special: fossilized clams the size of your hand, filled with honey-colored calcite crystals.
-A unique treasure to our state!
+A treasure unique to our state.

 Ruck’s Pit is the only known place in the world to find such fossils, which geologists estimate at over 1.5 million years old.

 - Walk over the piles, keeping a keen eye on the ground.
 Catch a glimpse of gold and pick it up.

 - Use the provided hoses to loosen and wash rock and gravel from the sides of the hills.
 A garden hoe will help move material and reveal what lies beneath.